mheinsalu/tallink_test/README.md

-Built using Java 12 and Spring Boot.
+Backend built using Java 12 and Spring Boot.
 Uses embedded Tomcat server on port 8080.
-Run in IDE or package into .war and run on Tomcat.
-To run on external Tomcat, enable/uncomment spring.main.web-application-type=NONE in application.properties.
+Run in IDE or package into .war and run on external Tomcat server.

+Fronted built using ReactJs.
+Development server runs on port 3000.
+Use commands "npm install" and "npm start" in /frontend directory to start.

 See ASSIGNMENT.txt for task details.
-See NOTES.txt for notes on code.
+See developer_notes.txt for notes on code.